 All club members are expected to participate on a committee.
-Here is the list of them and their descriptions.
+Here is the list of the Club’s committees including descriptions.
 When you apply for membership, you will be asked to pick those you wish to join.

-Explores various public gardens in the area and selects those that may be worthy of an Exeter Area Garden Club Award.
-Awards may be given in two specific categories; residential gardens and civic beautification.
+The Awards committee explores various public gardens in our area and selects those that may be worthy of an Exeter Area Garden Club Award.
+Each year awards may be given in two specific categories: residential gardens and civic beautification.
 The committee looks for texture, color and gardens that bloom in all three seasons with an aesthetic appearance.
-Suggestions for an award are welcomed by the committee.
-Award recipients are requested to attend the award ceremony which is usually in the fall season of each year.

 Environment & Conservation

-The Environment & Conservation Committee discovers ways to make our gardens better by improving local soils and by using non-invasive plants and products that do not harm the earth.
+The E & C committee members discover ways to make our gardens better by providing information on improving local soils, using non-invasive plants and products that do not harm the earth.
 The committee is also interested in the wildlife that surrounds us and loves our gardens.
 It also keeps the membership informed regarding recycling and the reuse and conservation of resources.
-We present a display at each meeting, holds a “swap shop” each spring, and has developed a mini-grant program funded by the EAGC which offers small grants to individuals and groups interested in maintaining publicly viewed gardens in the local area.
-The E&C Committee has also awarded small scholarships for local students interested in horticulture or conservation.
-All this and we find time to have FUN too!
-Check out our MINI-GRANT PROGRAM.
+We present a display at each meeting, hold a “swap shop” each spring, and offer a mini-grant program funded by the EAGC which offers small grants to individuals and groups interested in maintaining publicly viewed gardens in the local area.
+The E&C Committee also awards small scholarships for local students interested in horticulture or conservation.
+Come and join us and have fun too!

-And spices too!
-Our committee helps to educate EAGC members how to grow and use herbs and spices.
-At each meeting, our committee members take a turn providing an informational display on their chosen herb/ spice.
+Our committee helps educate EAGC membership on how to grow and use herbs and spices.
+At our monthly general meetings, our committee members take a turn providing an informational display on their chosen herb/ spice.
 The display highlights the culture and uses of that particular herb/spice and, typically, a tasty treat is provided that uses that herb/spice..
 We also plan the annual holiday luncheon.
-We would love to have new members join our committee and bring new ideas to our efforts!
+We’d love to have new members join our committee and bring new ideas to our efforts.

-Responsible for coordinating new member registration, distributing the name tags at each meeting, greeting new members and guests, and providing materials and information to help orient new members to the club.
+This committee is responsible for coordinating new membership and renewal membership registration.
+It distributes name tags at each general meeting and greets new members and guests, providing materials and information to help orient new members to the club.
 It also maintains the membership list on our website, including data about each member and disseminates this information to the EAGC membership.

-Plans the programs for each meeting, contacts potential speakers, and coordinates with them prior to the meeting.
+The Program committee plans the program for each meeting, contacts potential speakers, and coordinates with them prior to the meeting.

 Ways & Means

-Develops and runs money-raising activities for the club.
-Check out our ongoing PROMISE TREE fundraising program that was developed on 2011 where the general membership has the of opportunity to purchase items, attend special food events, etc!
+W&M members promote and manage fundraising activities for the club including our ongoing PROMISE TREE program that was developed on 2011 where the general membership has the of opportunity to purchase items, attend special food events, etc!
 All items and events for sale are donated by members to benefit the club.

-This committee is responsible for the care and feeding of the club website.
-If you enjoy working with a computer and/or have some basic computer skills and would like to learn what makes a website tick, we would love to have you on our committee.
-If you have ever wanted to work on a magazine, here’s your chance!
-In addition to site maintenance and member support, content providers are are welcome as part of the committee.
+This committee is responsible for the care and updating of the club website.
+In addition to site maintenance and member support, content providers are welcome as part of the committee.
 In other words, you can participate in this committee by being reporter/photographer or a maintainer for the best garden club website in New Hampshire.